andgineer/github-custom-actions/docs/src/en/quick_start.md

 ```

 Of course in this case you will not have the benefits of the type hints and the documentation, so choose the way that you prefer.

+Anyway you have easy access to your action inputs and outputs and to Github environment variables.
+In the example we use [runner_os](https://docs.github.com/en/actions/learn-github-actions/variables) from GitHub environment variables.